galsh17/pytorch-image-geometrize/README.md

 # pytorch-image-geometrize

-This is based on the idea presented here: https://www.samcodes.co.uk/project/geometrize-haxe-web/
+Based on the idea presented here: https://www.samcodes.co.uk/project/geometrize-haxe-web/

+This is experimental and far from optimized code

 The optimization algorithm works as follows:
 1. generate N random sized ellipses